pd-giz-dave/fellsafe-uhf/README.md

  - RS232 to TTL converter, connect UHF reader to the Lopy4, about £5 (e.g. SparkFun Transceiver Breakout - MAX3232)
  - Pycom Lopy4, about £35, provides the comms, WiFi and LoRa
  - SIM800L GPRS modem (mobile), about £4, provides the internet link over the mobile network when one is visible
- - PyTrack2 GPS module, about £35, also provides an SD Card and a USB interface for software development
+ - PyTrack2 GPS module, about £35, also provides an SD Card interface and a USB interface for software development
  - Battery, 12v 5Ah+, motor-cycle lead-acid (far cheaper than Lithium-Ion), about £10, e.g. pro-elec PEL01436 12v 7Ah from cpc.farnell.com, 65 x 101 x 151 mm, 2.05 kg
  - Case, a waterproof case to house all the electronics tidily (use an electrical junction box), allow £10
  - Mounting poles and/or tripods, allow £10
- - GPRS/WiFi*2/Lora antenna, £20
+ - GPRS/WiFi/Lora/GPS antenna, £20
- - IoT SIM card, 1nce.com £10 for 500MB valid for 10 years, or ThingsMobile.com (£10 for 100MB never expires)
+ - IoT SIM card, 1nce.com £10 for 500MB valid for 10 years (but need to be a company), or ThingsMobile.com (£10 for 100MB, never expires)
  - PCB (later, initially use a breadboard and wires), e.g. pcbgogo.com $5 for 100mm x 100mm x 2 layers, allow £10
  - Other odds and ends, cables, connectors, power regulators, et al, allow £10

- This brings the total hardware cost to around £240 per unit.
+ This brings the total hardware cost to around £260 per unit.

  ![Hardware Config](/hardware-config.drawio.png)

  ## Major software components

-  - Pymesh, provides a resilent comms network over the LoRa radios embedded in the FiPy units
-  - Diet Pi, the Linux based operating system used in the Pi Zero W compute device
-  - Webserver, loads available for the Pi
+  - Pycom libraries for the Lopy4/PyTrack2 hardware
+  - PyPi MicroPython libraries for everything you can think of, and then some!
   - Glue software, part of this project
-  - Web app, the application users of the system interact with, part of this project
+  - Web app, the application users of the system interact with, runs in the browser, part of this project

   ![Software Config](/software-config.drawio.png)

   ## Road map (this is all vapourware as of 10/11/20)

    - acquire prototype hardware (done)
-   - build proof of concept prototype (1 station, in progress, complete by Jan 2021)
+   - build proof of concept prototype (1 station, in progress, complete by Apr 2021)
-   - build demo prototype (3 stations, registration, start, finish, Mar 2021)
+   - build demo prototype (3 stations, registration, start, finish, May 2021)
-   - dummy test 'race' with a few competitor volunteers (Apr 2021)
+   - dummy test 'race' with a few competitor volunteers (June 2021)
    - use demo prototype in parallel with existing systems to gain usage feedback (whenever first race is!)
    - iterate
    - full implementation